webplatform/docs/tutorials/targetting_css_at_different_media/index.md

 For example, you are probably reading this page on a display device.
 But you might also want to project it on a screen for a large audience, or print it.
 These different media can have different characteristics.
 CSS provides ways to present a document differently in different media.

-To specify rules that are specific to a type of media, use '''@media"''', followed by the media type, followed by curly braces that enclose the rules.
+To specify rules that are specific to a type of media, use '''@media''', followed by the media type, followed by curly braces that enclose the rules.

 ====Example====
 A document on a web site has a navigation area to allow the user to move around the site.